PHP 7 is the fastest PHP version yet. Simply changing the PHP version to 7 can make your Joomla site run 50% faster or more.

 Joomla, however, doesn't come installed with PHP.
 It uses PHP, but doesn't install it.
 Instead, PHP is installed on the server, usually run by hosting companies.
 So Joomla is dependent on having a server environment that installs and processes PHP requests.

-PHP 7 was just recently released.
-As a result, old versions of Joomla do not support it.
-However, Joomla 3.5 has built-in compatibility with PHP 7.
-So in order to utilize it, first update to Joomla 3.5 (which will be released tomorrow).
+Some older versions of Joomla (before Joomla 3.5) do not support PHP 7.
+However, newer versions of Joomla has built-in compatibility with PHP 7.
+So in order to utilize it, first update to Joomla 3.9.

 Step #2.
 Update extensions